gilly1/textract2/README.md

-# Document Processor Service - EKS Deployment
+# Document Processor Service - ECS Deployment

 A FastAPI-based document processing service that extracts text and QR codes from PDFs and images using OCR technology.
-Deployed on AWS EKS with full cloud infrastructure automation.
+Deployed on AWS ECS with full cloud infrastructure automation and Lambda-triggered processing.

 ## Features